WalletConnect/walletconnect-docs/docs/advanced/faq.md

 </details>

-<details className="box faq"><summary className="faq-question">Why is self-hosting RPC nodes not an option at this time?
+<details className="box faq"><summary className="faq-question">Why is self-hosting not an option at this time?
 Are there plans to make this possible in the future?</summary>
 <p className="faq-answer">

-We understand the desire for developers to self-host their own RPC nodes.
+We understand the desire for developers to self-host their own relay.
 We share this vision, and have embarked on a decentralization roadmap in order to achieve this.
 This summer, we will launch a permissioned network and invite a select group of partners to participate in this crucial first phase.
-Our objective is to make self-hosting RPC nodes a reality with the creation of the decentralized WalletConnect Network, and we appreciate your patience as we progress in this enormous mission.
+Our objective is to make self-hosting relay a reality with the creation of the decentralized WalletConnect Network, and we appreciate your patience as we progress in this enormous mission.

 </p>